For over 60 years, DOMS Incorporated has built a reputation as one of the premier manufacturers of hydraulic suction strainers.

 Although the terms “strainer” and “filter” are sometimes used interchangeably—largely due to the similarities in their function—they are distinct components with distinct use cases.

 Both strainers and filters are employed to remove contaminants from process fluids in hydraulic systems.
 However, they differ in regard to the size of the particles they allow to pass through them.
-Strainers are generally used for contaminants that are 50 microns or greater, while suction filters are utilized for contaminants that are smaller than 50 microns (typically 40 microns or smaller).
+Strainers are generally used for contaminants that are 50 microns or greater, while suction filters are utilized with wire mesh, perforated material, and wire screen, for contaminants that are smaller than 50 microns (typically 40 microns or smaller).

 Why Choose DOMS Incorporated?